 -

-- ACADEMIA can for example be universities or research & development centres.
+- ACADEMIA: for example universities or research & development centres.

-- The PUBLIC SECTOR can be government and regional development agencies and policy makers, as well as public sector in general.
+- PUBLIC SECTOR: government and regional development agencies and policy makers, as well as public sector in general

-- INDUSTRY can consist of businesses of all size and business clusters and associations.
+- INDUSTRY: businesses of all size and business clusters and associations, eg. farmers and other land users/owners

-- CITIZENS AND CIVIL SOCIETY includes all end-users such as consumers and their associations.
+- CITIZEN AND CIVIL SOCIETY: includes all end-users such as consumers and their associations

-These together form what we call Public Private People Partnership (PPPP) that enables real co-creation and impact, and are the groups of stakeholders that are to be involved in a Living Lab.
+These together form what we call Public Private People Partnership (PPPP) or its extension which is known as the Quadruple Helix Model, that enables real co-creation and impact.

 - What is covered when engaging in a Living Lab project?